VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Credits and References

 Personal credits go out to the following people:
-- Spencer Barriball mentor who guided in the development of the project at inception stage.
+- Spencer Barriball the developers mentor who guided in the development of the project at inception stage.

 Tutor Support
 - Tim Nelson from tutor support who clarified issues within Cloud 9 videos and Gitpod usage.
-- Samantha from student support who tried to assist with the routhing issue.
-Although time was to tight and this wasnt rectified.
+- Samantha from student support who tried to assist with the routhing issues although the issue wasnt solved during the session.
+  Samantha guided the developer to look at the areas needed to rectify.

 Web References